 The Individual & Household Assistance Program ensures that individuals and families affected by disasters have access to all available federal and state resources in a timely manner.
 The Recovery Branch coordinates the recovery needs of citizens with its FEMA counterparts.

-The Hazard Mitigation Programs oversees grants to state and local governments for sustained mitigation measures that will reduce or permanently eliminate the long-term risk to people and property from natural hazards and their effects.
-Funds are made available following a major presidential disaster declaration, allowing mitigation measure to be implemented during the recovery period.
+The Hazard Mitigation Program oversees grants to state and local governments for sustained mitigation measures that will reduce or permanently eliminate the long-term risk to people and property from natural hazards and their effects.
+Funds are made available following a major presidential disaster declaration, allowing mitigation measures to be implemented during the recovery period.